 The Christopher Lloyd Scholarship

 The first Christopher Lloyd Scholar started at Dixter in September 2010.
-The scholar spends a year working in the garden at Great Dixter.
+The scholar spends two years working in the garden at Great Dixter.
 They are paid minimum wage and are offered subsidised accommodation on site.
 The scholarship is advertised around February with placements starting in September..

 The Christopher Lloyd Scholarship is part of the Historic and Botanic Garden Bursary Scheme’s placement programme http://www.hbgbs.org.uk/, which is funded by the Heritage Lottery Fund.
-As part of the scheme the scholar is expected to complete a horticultural diary, four projects and weekly plant identification tests.
+As part of the scheme the scholar is expected to complete a horticultural diary, four projects and weekly plant identification tests, and attends study blocks at Wrest Park where he is taught by staff from Capel Manor and will eventually gain a level 3 qualification in horticulture.
 The Scheme funds half the scholar’s salary.
 As the scheme is aimed at improving the skills within UK horticulture, the scholarship is open to EU applicants only.
 Applicants are also expected to have a minimum level 2 qualification in Horticulture.
 The Scholarship is also generously funded by Goldman Sachs Gives and the Historic and Botanic Garden Bursary Scheme

-Previous scholars were James Horner, Rachael Dodd and Maggie Tran.
+Previous scholars were Edward Alderman, James Horner, Rachael Dodd and Maggie Tran.

 Click here to read the diary Maggie kept while she was with us.